Kaichung862/sql_project2/README.md

 # Project Overview

-* this is cuurently being worked on.
+* this is cuurently being worked on. - Kai